annietma/NYTnewtab/README.md

 # NYT Headlines New Tab

-This Chrome extension provides an elegant, accessible interface for you to stay up to date with the top headlines from The New York Times.
+This Chrome extension provides a fast, elegant interface for you to stay up to date with the top headlines from The New York Times.

 ![Screen Shot 2021-12-23 at 11.55.57 AM.png](images/Screen_Shot_2021-12-23_at_11.55.57_AM.png)